-On July 16, 2020, GasLog Partners entered into a credit agreement of \$193,713 (the "GasLog Partners \$193.7M Facility") with DNB Bank ASA, London Branch, and ING Bank N.V., London Branch, each an original lender, with DNB Bank ASA, London Branch acting as security agent and trustee for and on behalf of the other finance party mentioned above, in order to refinance the existing indebtedness due in 2021 on three of its vessels.
+On July 16, 2020, GasLog Partners entered into a credit agreement of \$193,713 (the "GasLog Partners \$193.7M Facility") with DNB Bank ASA, London Branch, and ING Bank N.V., London Branch, each an original lender (together, the "Lenders"), with DNB Bank ASA, London Branch acting as security agent and trustee for and on behalf of the other finance party mentioned above, in order to refinance the existing indebtedness due in 2021 on three of its vessels.
 The facility will amortize over ten equal semi-annual installments of \$8,599 beginning in January 2021, with a final balloon amount of \$107,723 payable concurrently with the last installment in July 2025.
-Interest on the facility will be payable at a rate of LIBOR plus a margin.
+Interest on the facility is payable at a rate of LIBOR plus a margin.
 An amount of \$193,713 was drawn down on July 21, 2020, out of which \$174,867 was used to refinance the outstanding indebtedness of GAS-nineteen Ltd., GAS-twenty one Ltd. and GAS-twenty seven Ltd., the respective entities owning the Methane Alison Victoria, the Methane Heather Sally and the Methane Becki Anne.
-The balance outstanding under the facility as of December 31, 2021 is \$176,514 (December 31, 2020: \$193,713).